BandarenkaDaniil/SLList/README.md

 }
 ```

-to resolve it I use a sentinel in the list's begin.
+To resolve it I use a sentinel in the list's begin.
 Sentinel is an empty Node containing nothing.
 It provides me an opportunity to use code:

 ```C
 temp->next = NULL;
 ```

-here temp pointers to penultimate element and we can delete the last element.
+Here temp pointers to penultimate element and we can delete the last element.

 The following is the structure of singly-linked list with sentinel node